Sti2nd/sti2nd.github.io/_posts/2021-12-17-react-hook-form-nested.md

 ```

 Now you know how to use schema validation with react-hook-form so you can manage large forms with ease. ✅🚀

-## Gotcha: input element always return string

-When you write your zod schema to validate something else than a `string` type you will experience that it doesn't work.
-This is because the native HTML-input field always returns a `string`!
-React-hook-form has two quick options you can use that will <u>try</u> to convert the value to another type; `valueAsNumber` and `valueAsDate` on the [register method](https://react-hook-form.com/api/useform/register).
-If the field is optional, though, you should instead use the `setValueAs` method and convert from string yourself.
-I wrote an example on how to have optional number inputs with react-hook-form and zod [on GitHub](https://github.com/react-hook-form/react-hook-form/discussions/6980#discussioncomment-1785009).

-## Example of FormField component

-If you want an example on how the FormField component can look like here it is! ❤

-{% gist 00c8164c3af1e649a2b70690a39d0da2 %}

-[^1]: Of course one could allow the custom component to receive `any` props but I don't like that since one loses the type safety on the props.

----
-Last updated December 17, 2021

-Comments on this text?
-[Create an issue on Github!](https://github.com/Sti2nd/sti2nd.github.io/issues)